Ques 1: List the raw materials required for craft production in the Harappan civilization and discuss how these might have been obtained.

 · The citadel of Harappa had public buildings

-· Lothal was a dockyard and important trading centre.
+· Lothal was a dockyard and an important trading centre.

 Ques 9: Write a note on the agricultural technology of Harappans.

-Ques 10: Discuss how archaeologist reconstruct the past.
+Ques 10: Discuss how archaeologists reconstruct the past.

 Ans: 1.
-Material evidences, allows archaeologists to better reconstruct Harappan life.
+Material evidence, allows archaeologists to better reconstruct Harappan life.
 This material could be pottery, tools, ornaments, household objects, etc.

-2. Recovering artefacts is just the beginning of the archaeological enterprise.
+2. Recovering artifacts is just the beginning of the archaeological enterprise.
 Archaeologists then classify their finds.

-4. An understanding of the function of an artefact is often shaped by its resemblance with present-day things - beads, querns, stone blades and pots are obvious examples.
+4. An understanding of the function of an artifact is often shaped by its resemblance with present-day things - beads, querns, stone blades and pots are obvious examples.

-5. Archaeologists also try to identify the function of an artefact by investigating the context in which it was found
+5. Archaeologists also try to identify the function of an artifact by investigating the context in which it was found

 6. The problems of archaeological interpretation are perhaps most evident in attempts to reconstruct religious practices.